Hendrix-CS/csci270/index.md

 Upon completing this course, my goal is for you to be able to:

+1. Understand methods for encoding and manipulating text, images, and sound.
-* use computational tools to visualize and summarize information in text documents,
+1. Use computational tools to visualize and summarize information in text documents.
-* calculate similarity metrics for documents in a corpus,
+1. Calculate similarity metrics for documents in a corpus.
-* cluster similar documents with hierarchical algorithms,
+1. Cluster similar documents with hierarchical algorithms.
-* learn topic models for documents and derive semantic closeness of words,
+1. Learn topic models for documents and derive semantic closeness of words.
-* generate and understand sequence information found in text,
+1. Generate and understand sequence information found in text.
-* develop models for sentiment and structure analysis, and
+1. Develop models for sentiment and structure analysis.
-* explore computational methods for generating music and art.
+1. Employ computational methods for generating music and art.
+1. Pursue independent explorations of advanced topics.

 ## <a name="resources">Resources</a>